ssec-jhu/evolver-ng/README.md

 However, sometimes you want to start `evolver-ng` before `evolver.yml` exists.
 For example the very first time you run the app.

-For this reason there is an escape hatch that allows `evolver-ng` to start without `evolver.yml`.
+For this reason there is an escape hatch that allows `evolver-ng` to start without `evolver.yml` using the following environment variable.

 `EVOLVER_LOAD_FROM_CONFIG_ON_STARTUP=false`